wez/wezterm/docs/config/lua/config/window_close_confirmation.md

-Whether to display a confirmation prompt when the window is closed by the windowing environment, either because the user closed it with the window decorations, or instructed their window managed to close it.
+Whether to display a confirmation prompt when the window is closed by the windowing environment, either because the user closed it with the window decorations, or instructed their window manager to close it.

 Set this to `"NeverPrompt"` if you don't like confirming closing windows every time.